-If you cater to the retail market and aren’t currently offering digital signage solutions, you could be missing out on a significant opportunity.
-Gone are the days of digital signage being nothing more than a promotional video playing on loop.
+You could miss out on a significant opportunity if you cater to the retail market and aren’t currently offering digital signage solutions.
+Gone are the days of digital signage being nothing more than a promotional video playing on a loop.
 Today, various integration opportunities create a compelling business case for your customers to invest in displays and other technologies.
 Here are a few examples of how digital signage is being used today and how you can create a unique and powerful as-a-service bundle for your customers.

 Digital Signage Tied to Video Cameras

 Retailers with IP video surveillance systems might be able to extend the value of their investment by integrating the cameras into analytics software that drives signage content.
-For example, cameras can be used to tell the CMS to deliver specific and targeted content rather than in-store signage playing random ads and messaging.
+For example, cameras can tell the CMS to deliver specific, targeted content rather than in-store signage playing random ads and messaging.

-Minimally, a camera close to the display can tell the display that a customer is nearby.
-Taken further, analytics can be used to determine the age and gender of the customer to deliver even more targeted content.
+Minimally, a nearby camera can alert the display that a customer is approaching.
+Subsequently, AI and analytics can determine the age and gender of the customer to deliver even more targeted content.
 In-store cameras can also drive customers to specific departments for sales and other promotions.
 Analytics can then generate heat maps of customer foot traffic to see if the advertisements are working.

 Digital Signage Driven by Beacons

-Just as video cameras can drive digital signage content, it can also be driven by beacon or Bluetooth Low Energy (BLE) transmitter technology.
+Just as video cameras can drive digital signage content, they can also be operated by beacon or Bluetooth Low Energy (BLE) transmitter technology.
 Depending on the sophistication of your customers, these solutions can become very powerful.
-Typical case studies involve customers opting into a program whereby they receive special promotions once their smartphone is “connected” to the store.
-As the customer walks through the store, beacons can sense the customer’s proximity and then push out messaging to their phone.
+Typical case studies involve customers opting into a program that offers special promotions once their smartphone is “connected” to the store.
+As the customer walks through the store, beacons can sense their proximity and push out messages to their phone.

 Digital Signage Driven by Guest Wi-Fi